jhadev/currensee/README.md

 - **Walmart searches can be added to budget, default date is now, default category is shopping.**
 - **Added stock search with TradingView charts**
 - **Added ability to choose chart types for Total Spending By Category (Pie, Radar, Polar Area) and Income vs Expenses By Month (Bar, Line, and Combo)**
+- **Added bar chart to track the user's most active category and display their spending for that category over time.**

 ### TODO